jfecher/ante/README.md

 assert (bob.name == bob_twin.name)
 ```

-Ideally, idiomatic code should be easy to read _and_ run fast so that
+In general, ante is low-level (no GC, values aren't boxed by default) while also trying to
-developers can spend as little time as possible optimizing and more time implementing new features.
-This
+be as easy as possible by allowing these details to be gradually introduced into a codebase so that
-is accomplished primarily through region inference, which automatically infers the lifetime of pointers
+developers can spend more time adding new features.
+This is accomplished primarily through region inference,
-and ensures you will never run into a use-after-free, double-free, or forget-to-free unless you explicitly
+which automatically infers the lifetime of pointers and ensures you will never run into a use-after-free,
-opt-out by using a different pointer type.
-Moreover, because lifetimes are completely inferred, you don't
+double-free, or forget-to-free unless you explicitly opt-out by using a different pointer type.
+Moreover,
-have to be aware of them while programming, making ante approachable even for developers used to
+because lifetimes are completely inferred, you don't have to be aware of them while programming, making ante
-garbage-collected languages.
-Memory within a region is allocated in a pool for the best performance, and
+approachable even for developers used to garbage-collected languages.
+Memory within a region is often
-regions tend to be small which helps reduce memory fragmentation.
+allocated on the stack, resembling destination passing style in C.

 ---